dmontgomeryNREL/FuelLib-NREL/fuelData/dataReferences.md

 * groupDecompositionData/posf11498.csv

 ## HEFA:Jet-A Blends
-The group decompositions of the HEFA and Jet-A from [Vozka et al.](https://doi.org/10.1016/j.fuel.2018.08.110) have been derived from the `posf10325` decomposition:
+The group decompositions of the HEFA and Jet-A from [Vozka et al. (2018)](https://doi.org/10.1021/acs.energyfuels.8b02787) have been derived from the `posf10325` decomposition:
 * groupDecompositionData/hefa.csv
 * groupDecompositionData/jet-a.csv